thursdaybw/project_status_and_logs/vscode_lando_xdebug_part_1.md

         XDEBUG_MODE: "develop,debug"
 ```

-This file configures your Lando environment.
-You've set the PHP version to 8.1, specified the webroot and database, and enabled Xdebug in the `appserver` service.
-You've also set the `XDEBUG_MODE` environment variable to "develop,debug", which enables both development aids and step debugging in Xdebug.
+This file configures my Lando environment.
+I've set the PHP version to 8.1, specified the webroot and database, and enabled Xdebug in the `appserver` service.
+I've also set the `XDEBUG_MODE` environment variable to "develop,debug", which enables both development aids and step debugging in Xdebug.

 ### .vscode/launch.json

-Here's your current `.vscode/launch.json` configuration:
+Here's my initial `.vscode/launch.json` configuration:

 ```json
 {